 If you disable Google+, your users can no longer sign in to Google+ using their Google Apps account.
 However, their profiles and posts will still be visible to anyone who has access, unless users downgrade from Google+ to remove Google+ from their Google Apps accounts.
 Keep in mind that before they downgrade from Google+, users can export their Google+ data.
 Learn more about disabling Google+.

 If you delete the user's account: All the user's Google+ data will also be deleted.
 Depending on your organization, however, you might want to let the user export his or her Google+ data first.
 Learn more

 If you suspend the user's account instead of deleting it: The user won't be able to access Google+.
-However, the user's Google+ data will still be visible to anyone who has access, unless you downgrade the suspended user's account from Google+ to remove the service.
+Their content is temporarily inaccessible to collaborators, but not deleted, unless you downgrade the suspended user's account from Google+ to remove the service.
 (As an administrator, you can access the user's suspended account).
-Learn more about suspending users
+Learn more about suspending users.